 New York City Department of Parks and Recreation connected kids to nature and inspired healthy living by revitalizing an underutilized community garden, Green Patch, in a historically underserved part of the City.
 Outcomes included installing longer-lasting raised beds for growing healthy food; planting native and pollinator plants; installing a welcoming message board along with informational signage about conservation projects; bringing in more soil and mulch; installing a patio, shed, shade structure, and rainwater harvesting system; installing an outdoor library stand and filling it with gardening books for children of different ages and languages; providing gardening supplies; installing more seating; and hosting the community garden’s first-ever family event.

 North Carolina: Charlotte

-Mecklenburg County Parks and Recreation Department connected kids to nature and inspired healthy living through the creation of ten learning gardens consisting of pollinator, vegetable and ozone gardens will be created at 10 recreation centers throughout the County.
-These gardens will be used to teach the community the benefits of eating fresh foods, the importance of gardening for wildlife, and the impacts gardening has on the environment.
+Mecklenburg County Parks and Recreation Department connected kids to nature and inspired healthy living through the creation of ten learning gardens consisting of pollinator, vegetable and ozone gardens at recreation centers throughout the county.
+These gardens will be used to teach the community the benefits of eating fresh foods, the importance of gardening for wildlife and the impacts gardening has on the environment.
 The food and education provided by these gardens will help to combat childhood obesity, supply fruit and vegetables in food desserts and protect the environment.